-The Blob is a 1958 American science-fiction horror feature film directed by Irvin S. Yeaworth Jr. who had directed more than 400 films for motivational, educational, and ‘religious’ purposes (whatever the latter means?).
+The Blob is a 1958 American science-fiction horror film.
+It was directed by Irvin S. Yeaworth Jr.

 In the style of American International Pictures (AIP), Paramount Pictures released the film as a double feature with I Married a Monster from Outer Space.